 The problem for fundraisers, of course, is that when even a million dollars looks paltry, donors can easily feel that their “small” gifts won’t make much of a difference to your organization.

 They need to know they’re wrong about that.
-It’s our job to tell them.
+It’s our job to tell them that every gift helps.

 So it’s crucial for planned giving to be specific:

 - Let prospects know exactly how much good their donation will do in concrete, real-world terms.